 The fact that Quinn is presented as gay in some of TMF’s stories is related to Quinn’s orientation in the show because you can’t have the fic without the show.
 It is widely accepted that fic writers do Quinn better than Glee writers do Quinn, and a large portion of well-written, Quinn-centric fic feature Quinn gay.
 It is impossible to discuss the fic without discussing the show because so much of the success of the story depends on the reader’s perception of the show.
 If that were not the case, then we would be discussing original fiction rather than fanfiction.

-Anonymous asked: re: tmf's opinions on quinn, the first glee thing she wrote was ecfc. she never thought quinn 'was gay', people just assume she did because she wrote her as gay. basically, she just started writing faberry to experiment with writing rachel before writing a big rachel segment of ecfc. she referred to her faberry as rachel/original character all the time, because fanon gay quinn is basically an excuse to lazily write an oc. which can be fun and well-written, but has nothing to do with canon.
+Anonymous said: re: tmf's opinions on quinn, the first glee thing she wrote was ecfc. she never thought quinn 'was gay', people just assume she did because she wrote her as gay. basically, she just started writing faberry to experiment with writing rachel before writing a big rachel segment of ecfc. she referred to her faberry as rachel/original character all the time, because fanon gay quinn is basically an excuse to lazily write an oc. which can be fun and well-written, but has nothing to do with canon.

 This is so strange for me because I started following TMF when she was in the middle of rewriting TSS.
 I do remember her hating fanon gay Quinn very much and calling other works Rachel/OC, but she seemed pretty serious about making the TSS rewrite in character.
 And AoCC, well, that seems pretty canon to me.
 I don’t know.